 The Parks Superintendent may confer with the chair of the Board of Park Commissioners on the revisions and the preferred public review process for requested revisions.
 The Parks Superintendent shall have final authority on changes to the policy and/or park classification assignments

 REFERENCES Not applicable

+The Parks Classification list on the following pages is to be replaced with the revised attachment.